ManishKhurmi/ManishKhurmi/README.md

                         {'Adventures of Huckleberry Finn' : 'M. Twain'}, {'Proofs: A Long-Form Mathematics Textbook': 'J. Cummings'}]
 ```
-My career spans across working in a Climate Tech Startup and in Investment Banking.
+My career in Data Science spans across working in a Climate Tech Startup and in Investment Banking.

 Currently I am a Data Scientist & Co-Founder at SandboxAI.

-Here at SandboxAI I'm working with my team to create GenAI solutionsto automate environment reports for the UK GOV. I'm interested in all apsects of Data Science, with a particular focus on the theory, time series analysis, leveraging techniques from machine learning and pure mathematics to solve real world problems.
+I'm working with my team to create GenAI solutions to automate environment reports for the UK GOV. I'm interested in all apsects of Data Science, with a particular focus on the theory, time series analysis, leveraging techniques from machine learning and pure mathematics to solve real world problems.

 ## Some of my Favourite Projects:
 [Exploratory Data Analysis in the Manufacturing Process](https://github.com/ManishKhurmi/exploratory-data-analysis---the-manufacturing-process768)